rjw57/findmyflo/README.md

 Post Code data is taken from the OS Code-Point Open Database as of January 2016.

-FLO contact data is taken from [PAS website](https://finds.org.uk/) as of January 2016.
+FLO contact data is taken from [PAS website](https://finds.org.uk/) on each request.

 ## Updating